Language-Research-Technology/ldaca-website/content/resources/general-resources/case-studies/sydney-speaks/index.md

 #### Recordings and transcripts

 Interviews were conducted in the 1970s with a cassette recorder and made available to the Sydney Speaks project directly by the lead researcher.
 The audio cassettes, type-written transcripts, and demographic information of the participants were stored in boxes in Horvath’s garage in Sydney and passed on to Catherine Travis in 2013.
-The cassettes (pictured in Figure 6) were digitised using {{< glossary_link display="PARADISEC" id="paradisec" >}} equipment in the College of Asia Pacific Studies at the ANU to create WAV files (96.1 kHz, resampled using Audacity into smaller files of 44.1 kHz).
+The cassettes (pictured in Figure 7) were digitised using {{< glossary_link display="PARADISEC" id="paradisec" >}} equipment in the College of Asia Pacific Studies at the ANU to create WAV files (96.1 kHz, resampled using Audacity into smaller files of 44.1 kHz).
 Fortuitously, the cassettes had been preserved very well, and nearly all of them (124/130) were able to be digitised, and with further refinement, it was possible to conduct acoustic analyses (though in some cases, this presented considerable challenges that did not arise with the new recordings).
-The typewritten transcripts were scanned and digitised as PDFs, but it was not possible to convert them into machine-readable transcripts, partly because they had been marked up by hand for transcript corrections, coding and annotation, as can be seen in the sample in Figure 7.
-They were therefore re-transcribed in Elan by the Sydney Speaks team, following the protocols applied for the contemporary data (see sample Elan rendition of part of Figure 7 in Figure 8).
+The typewritten transcripts were scanned and digitised as PDFs, but it was not possible to convert them into machine-readable transcripts, partly because they had been marked up by hand for transcript corrections, coding and annotation, as can be seen in the sample in Figure 8.
+They were therefore re-transcribed in Elan by the Sydney Speaks team, following the protocols applied for the contemporary data (see sample Elan rendition of part of Figure 8 in Figure 9).

 <br>

-{{< image Src="/sydney-speaks/fig-6.png" Alt="SSDS cassette collection" Desc="Figure 6: SSDS cassette collection" Title="SSDS cassette collection" Ref="Catherine Travis" >}}
+{{< image Src="/sydney-speaks/fig-7.png" Alt="SSDS cassette collection" Desc="Figure 7: SSDS cassette collection" Title="SSDS cassette collection" Ref="Catherine Travis" >}}

 <br>

-{{< image Src="/sydney-speaks/fig-7.png" Alt="Sample SSDS transcript with annotations [SSDS_ITF_120_Sara]" Desc="Figure 7: Sample SSDS transcript with annotations [SSDS_ITF_120_Sara]" Title="Sample SSDS transcript with annotations [SSDS_ITF_120_Sara]" Ref="Catherine Travis" >}}
+{{< image Src="/sydney-speaks/fig-8.png" Alt="Sample SSDS transcript with annotations [SSDS_ITF_120_Sara]" Desc="Figure 8: Sample SSDS transcript with annotations [SSDS_ITF_120_Sara]" Title="Sample SSDS transcript with annotations [SSDS_ITF_120_Sara]" Ref="Catherine Travis" >}}

 <br>

-{{< image Src="/sydney-speaks/fig-8.png" Alt="Sample SSDS transcript time-aligned in Elan [SSDS_ITF_120_Sara]" Desc="Figure 8: Sample SSDS transcript time-aligned in Elan [SSDS_ITF_120_Sara]" Title="Sample SSDS transcript time-aligned in Elan [SSDS_ITF_120_Sara]" Ref="Catherine Travis" >}}
+{{< image Src="/sydney-speaks/fig-9.png" Alt="Sample SSDS transcript time-aligned in Elan [SSDS_ITF_120_Sara]" Desc="Figure 9: Sample SSDS transcript time-aligned in Elan [SSDS_ITF_120_Sara]" Title="Sample SSDS transcript time-aligned in Elan [SSDS_ITF_120_Sara]" Ref="Catherine Travis" >}}

 <br>

 #### Participant metadata

-Metadata for each speaker was extracted from original type-written profiles that included information such as suburb, date of birth, age, occupation, education, languages, and time lived in Sydney (see Figure 9).
+Metadata for each speaker was extracted from original type-written profiles that included information such as suburb, date of birth, age, occupation, education, languages, and time lived in Sydney (see Figure 10).
 Details were standardised and added to the project metadata database in an Excel spreadsheet.
 Further demographic information was added from several other sources, including participant overview documents put together by the lead researcher, original cassette labels as well as from the audio recordings themselves.
 We were not able to extract the same demographic information for all participants, and we have more details for some than for others, something which needs to be taken into account in cross-corpus comparisons.

 <br>

-{{< image Src="/sydney-speaks/fig-9.png" Alt="Sample demographic information: Sydney Social Dialect Survey" Desc="Figure 9: Sample demographic information: Sydney Social Dialect Survey" Title="Sample demographic information: Sydney Social Dialect Survey" Ref="Catherine Travis" >}}
+{{< image Src="/sydney-speaks/fig-10.png" Alt="Sample demographic information: Sydney Social Dialect Survey" Desc="Figure 10: Sample demographic information: Sydney Social Dialect Survey" Title="Sample demographic information: Sydney Social Dialect Survey" Ref="Catherine Travis" >}}

 <br>

 #### Participant consent and privacy

-{{< glossary_link display="Data collection" id="data-collection" >}} for the Sydney Social Dialect Survey was completed during the 1970s and 1980s.
+Data collection for the Sydney Social Dialect Survey was completed during the 1970s and 1980s.
 No ethics approval process was required at the time and documentation for participant consent was not sought.
 Approval was obtained from the ANU HREC to use the data for the Sydney Speaks project.
 In accordance with the guidelines of that approval, the team has undertaken an exhaustive process to anonymise all content that may indicate the identity of a participant in the metadata, audio, and transcripts.
 In addition, it is likely that the voices of the participants, and particularly the teenage speakers, will have changed significantly in the 45 years since the interviews were conducted.

 <br>